rocketlend/protocol/README.md

 ## Technical Design

-Rocketlend consists of a single smart contract ("the (Rocketlend) contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.
+Rocketlend consists of a single immutable smart contract ("the (Rocketlend) contract"), used for all interaction with the protocol and designed to be the primary and RPL withdrawal address for Rocket Pool nodes that borrow RPL from the protocol.

 The protocol participants come in two types: "lenders", who supply RPL to the protocol, and "borrowers" who borrow RPL from the protocol to stake on Rocket